 Providing your chickens some treats is alright, but make sure it is not taking up more than 10% of their diet.
 The first step to prevent vent gleet is to give your chickens a balanced diet.

 You might also want to provide them with vinegar water from time to time from now on.
 With this, make sure your waterer is plastic or rubber if you do!
 A metal waterer might corrode with vinegar water.
 Additionally, using organic and unpasteurized apple cider vinegar would yield the best results.

 If you decide to give vinegar water to your chickens, you might want to add a waterer with plain water too.
 Even with only a tablespoon for 1 gallon, some picky chickens will give it a taste and decide it is just not for them.

 If you want to know more about vinegar water, then you can go here.

 Also, giving them some plain yogurt from time to time would be great!
 It is a treat and a prevention supplement all in one.

 Of course, as we have said earlier, avoid moldy food!
 Mold is harmful to them.
 Vent gleet is not even the worst that this kind of food could do to your chickens.
 With this, you might want to check your chicken’s feed from time to time to make sure it is dry and not moldy.

 Keep the coop, the run, and the pen clean!

-Also, you might want to clean up after your chickens if you could.
+Moreover, you might want to clean up after your chickens if possible.
 If you have noticed some nasty things sticking on their tushies for a while now, then you might want to help them with that.

 If you do not have a dust bath, then it would also be a good idea to introduce one!
 Dust baths help your chickens clean themselves.